carbon-language/carbon-lang/docs/design/unions.md

 accessed during pattern matching, and has no effect on whether the pattern matches.
-If the pattern mentions a union member, the corresponding subpattern is matched against that member, which means that user code must ensure that pattern matching does not reach that point unless that member is active.
+If the pattern mentions a union member, the corresponding subpattern is matched against that member, which means that user code must ensure that pattern matching does not reach that point unless that member is live.
 Note that this applies even if the subpattern is a wildcard that is guaranteed to match.

 > **TODO:** Ensure the above remains consistent with the overall design for